lezixb/Java-spring-boot-aws-api/README.md

-# HTTP RESTFUL operation on Amazon S3 with Java SpringBoot
+# HTTP RESTFUL operation on Amazon S3 with SpringBoot
 In this project, We use Java Spring Boot to implement CRUD operations on Amazon S3 bucket resource.

 # REST APIs